About The Program

 - Be able to safely perform standard exercise activities

-- Be comfortable participating in group classes and able to understand and follow basic instructions during program sessions
+- Be comfortable participating in virtual group classes and able to understand and follow basic instructions during program sessions

 - Females must not be pregnant